 Visiting Monaco in January could be a perfect time to take a trip to this beautiful country.
 In Monte Carlo, the winter weather that peaks in December stretch via January, though making the surroundings pleasant.
-The breeze continues to blow, and the sea turns colder, with an average temperature of 13°C. Since this is not a perfect time for diving and snorkeling because of the lower temperatures of water, lots of tourists still experience the pleasure of the cool Mediterranean water by gearing the wetsuit.
+The breeze continues to blow, and the sea turns colder, with an average temperature of 13°C. Not only with friends and family, there are numerous interesting things to do in monaco with kids also.
+Since this is not a perfect time for diving and snorkeling because of the lower temperatures of water, lots of tourists still experience the pleasure of the cool Mediterranean water by gearing the wetsuit.

 Monaco Weather In January